Nagarjunl/tech-talk-content/Javascript/scope/function-scope.md

 ## After completion of `person` function

-Note: Once function completes its execution, its removed from the call stack and its memory.
-Not the function declaration in the global scope
+Note: Once function completes its execution, its removed from the `call stack` and its `memory`.
+Not the function declaration in the `global scope`

 <img width="928" alt="image" src="https://github.com/user-attachments/assets/1cffa151-35b0-4b1d-b8d0-6476e909d045">